rmbolger/Posh-IBWAPI/docs/Functions/Get-IBSchema.md

 ```

 ### -LaunchHTML
-If set, Powershell will attempt to launch a browser to the object's full HTML documentation page on the grid master.
+If set, PowerShell will attempt to launch a browser to the object's full HTML documentation page on the grid master.
 All additional display parameters are ignored except -Raw.

 ```yaml
 Type: SwitchParameter